AngelJumbo/vitals/README.md

 ## Before you ask me
 ### GPU?
 Done.
-The gpu have been added
+The gpu has been added
 ### Is this another top/htop replacement?
 ~~No, just a system usage visualizer~~ It is, press TAB to view process.
 ### Why?
 Btop already shows the system usage